What is Live Streaming Technology and How Does it Work?

 Live streaming is an important tool for business, remote learning, and remote event attendance.

-Video latency is the delay between recording something and your viewers seeing the content on their screen.
-The goal is for viewers to experience what you are registering as close as possible to real-time.
-You should always strive to reduce your live stream’s latency.
+The goal of live event streaming is to complete the process without any video streaming latency.
+It is the delay between recording something and your viewers seeing the content on their screen.
+The goal is for viewers to experience what you are registering as close as possible in real-time.
+Here is how the whole process works:

 Uses for Live Streaming

-The possibilities are endless when it comes to streaming live video.
+The possibilities of using streaming live video are endless.
 You can get creative and incorporate it in any way that makes sense for your brand.
+Some of the most popular live-streaming use cases include:

 The Technical Setup for Live Streaming

 Streaming uses a series of protocols, projects, and live streaming equipment to transmit high-quality live videos back to viewers.
-Still not sure what that means?
-No worries!
-Let’s dive into what the most common technical setup for live streaming is:
+This process is highly technical and requires understanding HTML5 video players, encoding, transcoding, CDNs, and the various protocols.

 What is an HTML5 Video Player?